Skip to content Skip to right sidebar Skip to footer

 Proposed Agenda for the Regular Meeting is as follows:

-5. Consideration of Executive Session (only if needed).
-Upon an affirmative vote of at least two-thirds of the members present, the San Juan Water Conservancy District may go into executive session pursuant to section 24-6-402(4) of the Colorado Revised Statutes to discuss:
+8. Opportunity for Public Comment (limit to 3 minutes) 9.
+Executive Session.
+Upon an affirmative vote of at least two-thirds of the members present, the San Juan Water Conservancy District will go into executive session pursuant to section 24-6-402(4) of the Colorado Revised Statutes to discuss:

 B. matters concerning mining and reclamation activity on Running Iron Ranch and the current possession of Running Iron Ranch by the Webers or entities owned and controlled by the Webers pursuant to C.R.S.
 Section 24-6-402(4)(b) for the purpose of receiving legal advice on specific legal questions from the SJWCD general counsel, and C.R.S.
 Section 24-6-402 (4)(e)(I) to determine positions relative to matters that may be subject to negotiations, developing strategy for negotiations, and instructing negotiations.